Graylog2/graylog2-server/CONTRIBUTING.md

 ## Feature requests

 We are always happy about any feature request!
-Do not hesitate to create as many feature requests issues as you want.
+Do not hesitate to create as many feature request issues as you want.

   1. Please sign the [TORCH Contributor Agreement](https://github.com/Graylog2/graylog2-web-interface/raw/0.20/ContributorAgreement.pdf) if your issue contains any code.
 We cannot go on without this.